Biased domain walls: faster annihilation, weaker gravitational waves: Introduction

 Our numerical simulations performed using the public code CosmoLattice~\cite{Figueroa1, Figueroa2} reveal the behavior

 in contrast to aforementioned $t_{ann} \propto 1/V_{bias}$.
 Note that values of the potential bias $V_{bias}$ are typically assumed to be very (almost exponentially) small, and therefore this deviation from naive expectations can have a profound impact on GW phenomenology.
 Namely, for the same $V_{bias}$ one obtains a much earlier decay of the DW network compared to naive estimates, and hence a weaker GW signal, because the energy density of DWs has less time to grow relative to the dominant, e.g., radiation, energy density.
+Note that the result~\eqref{tann} has been derived for not extremely small $V_{bias}$, see Sec.~\ref{sec:dw}.
+This has a consequence that the time span of simulations prior to the DW annihilation is rather limited, and there is no enough time for the scaling regime to be properly established.
+In this situation, the evolution can be sensitive to the choice of initial conditions.
+We address these shortcomings in Sec.~\ref{sec:dw} by varying initial conditions and by including the data obtained in Ref.~\cite{Pujolas}, where higher resolution simulations allowed to probe much smaller values of $V_{bias}$ compared to our case.

 The shapes of GW power spectra obtained with and without potential bias~\cite{Hiramatsu:2013qaa, Ferreira:2023jbu, Dankovsky:2024zvs} are similar, but there are notable differences.
 In both cases, there is a peak at frequency $f_{peak}$ defined by the correlation length of the DW network, which is of the order of the Hubble radius at annihilation.
 The far infrared (IR) part of the spectrum is mostly determined by causality considerations rather than particularities of DW evolution with the characteristic slope approaching $\Omega_{gw} \propto f^3$~\cite{Caprini:2009fx, Cai:2019cdl} at $f\ll f_{peak}$.
 In the close-to-maximum ultraviolet (UV) part of the spectrum, $f\gtrsim f_{peak}$, we observe a significantly softer decrease of the spectrum compared to the unbiased case.
 A similar finding has been made recently in Ref.~\cite{Cyr:2025nzf}.
 Interestingly, the plateau in the far UV region, $f\gg f_{peak}$, already present in the unbiased case~\cite{Dankovsky:2024zvs}, also occurs for biased DWs.
 The spectrum ends with the characteristic exponential falloff at frequencies exceeding the inverse DW width, which is also a universal feature.